 As noted earlier, net position, and especially net position by category, may serve over time as a useful indicator of DCTA's financial position.
-Total assets and deferred outflows of resources exceeded total liabilities and deferred inflows of resources by \$384,875,849 and \$375,466,549 as of September 30, 2023 and 2022, respectively.
-The largest portion, 70 percent and 73 percent in 2023 and 2022, respectively, is net investment in capital assets primarily related to the rail line construction and acquisition of rail vehicles.
-The remaining 30 percent and 27 percent, respectively, is in unrestricted net position, which represents assets with no external restriction as to use or purpose.
+Total assets and deferred outflows of resources exceeded total liabilities and deferred inflows of resources by \$392,994,640 and \$384,875,849 as of September 30, 2024 and 2023, respectively.
+The largest portion, 67 percent and 70 percent in 2024 and 2023, respectively, is net investment in capital assets primarily related to the rail line construction and acquisition of rail vehicles.
+Less than 1 percent in both 2024 and 2023 is in restricted net position, which is restricted for the Authority's net pension asset.
+The remaining 33 percent and 30 percent, respectively, is in unrestricted net position, which represents assets with no external restriction as to use or purpose.
 The unrestricted net position can be employed for any lawful purpose designated by the governing board.

-Net position of DCTA increased by 2.5 percent, or \$9,409,300, during the current fiscal year compared to an increase of 3.8 percent, or \$13,823,006, in the prior year.
-Change in net position of DCTA decreased by 31 percent.
-The decrease in the change in net position in the current fiscal year is mainly attributable to a \$13.0 million decrease in operating grants.
-These operating grants in FY 2022 included a significant amount that was provided to offset COVID-19-related spending; these grants were appropriately reduced during FY 2023 as the impacts from the pandemic subsided.
+Net position of DCTA increased by 2.1 percent, or \$8,118,791, during the current fiscal year compared to an increase of 2.5 percent, or \$9,409,300, in the prior year.
+Change in net position of DCTA decreased by 13.7 percent.
+The net decrease in the change in net position in the current fiscal year is mainly attributable to a \$6.3 million increase in operating expenses, offset by a \$2.2 million increase in operating grants and \$1.5 million increase in investment income.